-The Golden Gark costs more than your ordinary plastic leaf rake ($19 to $33), your garden variety—pun intended—metal garden rake ($20 to $45), or your typical pond skimmer ($18 to $30).
-But having tested it rigorously, my search for a leaf (and medium duty garden rake) and pond skimmer that will last longer than one season is over!
+The Golden Gark is promoted as a 3-in-1 tool: rake, shovel, and sifter – and it does a fine job of all three.
+Sure, the Golden Gark costs more than your ordinary plastic leaf rake ($19 to $33), your garden variety—pun intended—metal garden rake ($20 to $45), or your typical pond skimmer ($18 to $30).
+But having tested it rigorously, my search for a leaf (and medium-duty garden rake) and pond skimmer that will last longer than one season is over!

 WHERE TO BUY

-You can purchase the Golden Gark for $44.99 directly from Root Assassin or $49.99 with Amazon Prime membership with free next day shipping.
+You can purchase the Golden Gark for $44.99 directly from Root Assassin or through Amazon (best deal is with Prime membership with free next day shipping).